 Biodiversity management is governed by our Biodiversity policy.
 UltraTech is committed to maximizing biodiversity around its plants and quarry sites.
 We have started monitoring the ecological evolution of our sites to help identify risks and opportunities.
 We are also committed to No Net loss which is in line with our Aditya Birla Group Biodiversity Policy.
 We have completed biodiversity assessments for five of our integrated plants till date and plan to do so at all our integrated plants by 2024.
 UltraTech entered into an agreement with IUCN and other expert consulting organizations for developing detailed biodiversity and ecosystem services management plan for its sites.

 Health and safety of our workforce is a core value in UltraTech.
 Safety is at the center of everything we do, from the daily routines in our plants to our customers’ work sites and our actions in our neighboring communities.
 We are aspired to conduct our business with zero harm to people we work with and to create a healthy and safe environment for our employees, contractors, communities, customers and all stakeholders.
 We have 'zero tolerance' policy in place and we conduct business with vendors who are approved on our stringent safety parameters.
+96.07% of our manufacturing units are certified to OHSAS 18001/ ISO 45001.

 Our Safety excellence programs are driven by line function engagement through well-structured governance model from corporate to units.
 Occupational Health & Safety (OH&S) Board is chaired by Managing Director and nine subcommittees are chaired by Cluster Heads/Functional Heads.
 OH&S Board is the decision making body of UltraTech to oversee that the Safety Standards are implemented in letter and spirit across the organization by line management ownership.